Himly1/GPT3-plus/README.md

 test()
 ```
-The output of above code without any content is
+The output of above code without any context
 ```
 I'm not too familiar with ZhengMa, but I'm open to learning more about it.
 Can you tell me more about it?
 ```